docker-hy/docker-hy.github.io/pages/part1/part1.md

 The third result, `tutum/hello-world`, is marked as "automated".
 This means that the image is [automatically built](https://docs.docker.com/docker-hub/builds/) from the source repository.
 Its [Docker Hub page](https://hub.docker.com/r/tutum/hello-world/) shows its previous "Builds" and a link to the image's "Source Repository" (in this case, to GitHub) from which Docker Hub builds the image.

 The second result, `kitematic/hello-world-nginx`, is neither an official nor automated image.
-We can't really know what the image is built from, since its [Docker Hub page](https://hub.docker.com/r/kitematic/hello-world-nginx/) has no links to any repos.
-The only thing its Docker Hub page reveals is that the image is 4 years old.
-Even if the image's "Overview" section had links to a repository, we would have no guarantees that the published image was actually built from that source.
+We can't know what the image is built from, since its [Docker Hub page](https://hub.docker.com/r/kitematic/hello-world-nginx/) has no links to any repositories.
+The only thing its Docker Hub page reveals is that the image is 5 years old.
+Even if the image's "Overview" section had links to a repository, we would have no guarantees that the published image was built from that source.

 There are also other Docker registries competing with Docker Hub, such as [quay](https://quay.io/).
-However, `docker search` will only search Docker Hub, so we'll need to use the registry's web pages to search for images.
+However, `docker search` will only search from Docker Hub, so we'll need to use the registry's web pages to search for images.
 Take a look at the page of [the `nordstrom/hello-world` image on quay](https://quay.io/repository/nordstrom/hello-world).
 The page shows the command to use to pull the image, which reveals that we can also pull images from hosts other than Docker Hub:

 `docker pull quay.io/nordstrom/hello-world`